 Sorrento, Capri, and Positano scratch just the surface of this perfect slice of Italian coastline.

-We flew into Naples, and headed straight for Sorrento via private transfer, as I had heard of the seediness of the city, and we were arriving quite late.
-I would highly recommend pre booking your transfer as the prices can be astronomical in this region since supply exceed demand.
+We flew into Naples and headed straight for Sorrento via private transfer, as I had heard of the seediness of the city, and we were arriving quite late.
+I would highly recommend pre-booking your transfer as the prices can be astronomical in this region since supply exceeds demand.
 We paid approx. 70 euro for the 1.5 hr trip to Sorrento.

-We stayed in a Bed & Breakfast in the center of Sorrento, which allowed for us to pack as much into our one day stay before ferrying to Capri.
+We stayed in a Bed & Breakfast in the center of Sorrento, which allowed us to pack as much into our one day stay before ferrying to Capri.
 That evening we wandered the streets which were filled with live music and ambient chatter of the guests on the numerous patios.
-We had to try some Neapolitan Pizza, and stumbled across a family owned restaurant called Il Giardiniello which made such a mouthwatering pizza that we still think about it today.
+We had to try some Neapolitan Pizza and stumbled across a family-owned restaurant called Il Giardiniello which made such a mouthwatering pizza that we still think about it today.

 The following morning, we walked over to the Piazza Tasso, went to the Observation Deck View Point with the Lift to the Water, and meandered through some streets picking up lemon adorned gifts for back home.
 Sorrento had a Miami Vice feel to it, with palm trees dotting the streets and opulent hotels and villas adorned with lots of gold.
 The scenery was also unique in that homes were built into the cascading cliffs in such a dramatic way.
 I wish we had stayed another day to enjoy the Lidos.
 I love a good beach club.

 We chose to stay at the Hotel Weber Ambassador because we had heard that the town can be overcrowded during the day due to cruise ship visitors.
-We couldn;t be happier with our choice because the hotel also offered free shuttle to/from Capri Town which we took advantage of many times throughout our stay.
-The hotel also had a few pools and great access to the Marina Piccola and Da Gioia where we went swimming in the ocean.
+We couldn’t be happier with our choice because the hotel also offered a free shuttle to/from Capri Town which we took advantage of many times throughout our stay.
+The hotel also had a few pools and a few steps away from access to the Marina Piccola and Da Gioia where we went swimming in the ocean.

 We took the ferry to Positano.
 The timetable can be found here.